ruby2d/ruby2d.com/_pages/learn/linux.md

 # Install Ruby

-We recommend managing Ruby versions using [rbenv](https://github.com/rbenv/rbenv).
-To set it up:
+Installing Ruby with package managers (apt, yum, pacman) can cause issues.
+We recommend using a Ruby version manager instead, like [rbenv](https://github.com/rbenv/rbenv).
+Here's how to set it up:

-1. Check out rbenv into `~/.rbenv`:
+1. First, clone the rbenv repo into `~/.rbenv`:
 ```bash
 $ git clone https://github.com/rbenv/rbenv.git ~/.rbenv
 ```